fleetdm/fleet/docs/Getting-started/FAQ.md

 No. The agent options set using your software orchestration tool will override the default agent options that appear in the **Settings > Organization settings > Global agent options** page.
 On this page, if you hit the **Save** button, the options that appear in the Fleet UI will override the agent options set using your software orchestration.

 ### How can I uninstall the osquery agent?
-To uninstall the osquery agent, follow the below instructions for your Operating System.
+To uninstall the osquery agent, follow the below instructions for your operating system.

 #### MacOS
 Run the Orbit [cleanup script](https://github.com/fleetdm/fleet/blob/main/orbit/tools/cleanup/cleanup_macos.sh)